-Each inner-wing and outer-wing is equipped with a gauge wheel that helps to maintain the application depth.
+Each main wing is equipped with a gauge wheel that helps to maintain the application depth.
 Lower the gauge wheels if soil conditions are soft and raise if they are hard to obtain the same application depth.

 - 1. Remove pin (A) and adjust gauge wheel height as desired.

 - 2. Install pin and lock pin.

 - 3. Repeat for the other side.